johanolssoncab/durable-functions-on-aks-with-keda/README.md

 8. Generate the manifest `.yaml`

-   Use powershell to navigate to the root directory where of the Azure function project the [`Azure function project`](src/LoremText/) is located.
+   Use powershell to navigate to the root directory where the [`Azure function project`](src/LoremText/) is located.

    ```powershell
    func kubernetes deploy --name lorem-text-functions --image-name "$imageName" --min-replicas 1 --dry-run > "./manifests/lorem-text-function-deploy.yaml"